Angelos-Barmpoutis/page-init/README.md

 ## Usage

-Navigate to the directory where you want to create a new HTML and SCSS file, and then run the following command:
+Navigate to the directory where you want to create a new page, and then run the following command:

 ```
-page-init
+page-init --style <css | scss> --output <path> [--no-script] [--vite-build] [--empty-scss]
 ```

-Follow the prompts to enter a filename (without extension), and the tool will create a new directory with the given filename inside the `pages` directory, and two files named `{filename}.html` and `{filename}.scss` inside the newly created directory.
+Follow the prompts to enter a filename, and the tool will create a new directory with the given filename inside the specified output directory, and generate the corresponding HTML, CSS/SCSS, and JS files inside the newly created directory.

-By default, `page-init` will create a new HTML file and SCSS file in a new directory with the same name as the filename you specify.
-The SCSS file will be linked to the HTML file using a `<link>` tag in the `<head>` section.

 ### Options

-Page Init also supports the following options:

-- `--css`: Use this flag to create a CSS file instead of an SCSS file.
-- `--js`: Use this flag to create a JavaScript file in the same folder as the other files and add this script as the last element to the bottom of the HTML `head` tag with the `defer` attribute.
+- `--output <path>` (required): Specifies the output directory where the page will be created.
+- `--style <css | scss>` (required): Specifies the style type for the page.
+Choose between `css` or `scss`.
+- `--no-script`: Optional.
+If provided, no JavaScript file will be created for the page.
+- `--empty-scss`: Optional.
+If provided, an empty SCSS file will be created for the page.
+- `--vite-build`: Optional.
+If provided, the `vite.config.js` file will be updated to include the newly created page.

-To use an option, simply include it when running the `page-init` command.
+To use the options, simply include them when running the `page-init` command.
 For example:

 ```
-page-init --css
+page-init --style scss --no-script --output pages --vite-build --empty-scss
 ```

-This will create a CSS file instead of an SCSS file.
+This will create a new page with SCSS style, no JavaScript file, update the `vite.config.js` file, and create an empty SCSS file.

 ## Example

-Running `page-init` and entering `about` as the filename will create the following file structure and contents:
+Running the `page-init` command with the specified options will create the following file structure and contents:

 ```
 ./
 ├── pages/
 │   └── about/
 │       ├── about.html
+│       ├── about.scss
-│       └── about.scss
+│       └── about.js
 ```

 **about.html**